mw-toure/nat_selection_imprinted_genes/README.md

 appends the imprinted status of all genes based on the imprinted gene file found in `data/gene_info/human_imprinted_genes.csv`.
 The calculation of per-gene pi is then performed for all chromosomes followed by the statistical analysis.
-Plotting and statistical analysis scripts are also included at the end.
+Plotting scripts are also included at the end.

 ## Directory structure

   - `R/` contains custom R functions used in the analysis
-  - `data/` contains the raw data used to conduct the analyses
+  - `data/` contains the raw data used to conduct the analyses as well as placeholder directory that are empty and ready to receive input data
   - `figs/` contains figure 1 from the final report
   - `sh/` contains a shell script used to parallelize pi calculations

 ## Directory contents

+- `imprinted_ns_project.Rproj` marks the root directory as the working directory of the R project.
+All filepaths within the project are relative to the working directory and the root directory.

 - `final_report.pdf` contains the final report write-up for the project.